How to choose the perfect tree for your garden

 THINGS TO CONSIDER before choosing a tree for your garden:

-1. Trees are either DECIDUOUS or EVERGREEN
+1. Trees are either DECIDUOUS or EVERGREEN:

-Deciduous trees lose their leaves in Autumn and are bare all Winter, though the leaves often give a final show of beautiful colour before it drops.
+Deciduous trees lose their leaves in Autumn and are bare all Winter, though the leaves often give a final show of beautiful colour before it drop.
 Evergreen trees retain their foliage year-round, BUT naturally do shed some leaves right through the year.

-2. A tree's GROWTH RATE also may have a bearing on your choice
+2. A tree's GROWTH RATE also may have a bearing on your choice:

 If it's important to establish shade or have flowers relatively quickly, choose a fast-growing tree.

-3. Be sure to SCALE trees to their surroundings
+3. Be sure to SCALE trees to their surroundings:

 Use small- or medium-size species for smaller houses and gardens.
 In any garden, put smaller trees near the house and taller ones farther out in the garden or near its edge.

-4. We have a wonderful heritage of INDIGENOUS trees that’s well suited to our specific climate.
+4. We have a wonderful heritage of INDIGENOUS trees that’s well suited to our specific climate:

 But there’s naturally room for specific exotic species that will add value to any garden.
 Every tree offers something unique!